namhyung/uftrace/doc/uftrace-replay.md

 runs at replay time, not run time, so it can handle kernel functions as well.
 Contrast this with triggers used under `uftrace record`.

-The 'time' trigger is to change time filter setting during execution of the function.
+The `time` trigger is to change time filter setting during execution of the function.
 It can be used to apply different time filter for different functions.

-The 'filter' and 'notrace' triggers have same effect as -F/--filter and -N/--notrace options respectively.
+The `filter` and `notrace` triggers have same effect as `-F`/`--filter` and `-N`/`--notrace` options respectively.

+The `hide` trigger has the same effect as `-H`/`--hide` option that hides the given functions, but do not affect to the functions in their subtree unlike the `notrace` trigger.

 FIELDS